 How to watch the WNBL in Australia

 The Women's National Basketball League (WNBL) is the longest-running female sporting competition in Australia.
 Eight teams battle it out for the top prize.
-The current league champions are the University of Canberra Capitals, but it can all change in the 2019/2020 season, which is scheduled to kick off in October 2019.
+Games are split across ABC, Foxtel and Kayo Sports.
+You can see a full breakdown of the WNBL here.

 How to watch the WNBA in Australia